openaq/openaq-api/README.md

 ```

 ## Uploads & Generating S3 presigned URLs

 Via an undocumented `/upload` endpoint, there is the ability to generate presigned S3 PUT URLs so that external clients can authenticate using tokens stored in the database and upload data to be ingested by `openaq-fetch`.
-There is a small utility file called `encrypt.js` that you can use like `UPLOADS_ENCRYPTION_KEY=foo node index.js your_token_here` to generate encrytped tokens to be manually stored in database.
+There is a small utility file called `encrypt.js` that you can use like `UPLOADS_ENCRYPTION_KEY=foo node index.js your_token_here` to generate encrypted tokens to be manually stored in database.

-## Tests
-To confirm that everything is working as expected, you can run the tests with

-`npm test`

 ## Dockerfile

 There is a Dockerfile included that will turn the project into a Docker container.
 The container can be found [here](https://hub.docker.com/r/flasher/openaq-api/) and is currently mostly used for deployment purposes for [AWS ECS](https://aws.amazon.com/ecs/).
 If someone wanted to make it better for local development, that'd be a great PR!

 ## Contributing
 There are a lot of ways to contribute to this project, more details can be found in the [contributing guide](CONTRIBUTING.md).

 ## Projects using the API

 - openaq-browser [site](http://dolugen.github.io/openaq-browser) | [code](https://github.com/dolugen/openaq-browser) - A simple browser to provide a graphical interface to the data.
 - openaq [code](https://github.com/nickolasclarke/openaq) - An isomorphic Javascript wrapper for the API
 - py-openaq [code](https://github.com/dhhagan/py-openaq) - A Python wrapper for the API